ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-08-09-swiftui-basics-project-structure-views-and-previews.md

 Within the `WindowGroup`, you'll usually see `ContentView()`, witch creates an instance of another SwiftUI view called `ContentView`.
 Your `ContentView.swift` file (created automatically by Xcode) is where you'll start building the actual user interface of your app.

-In Essence, the code in the `Sample_AppApp.swift` sets the stage by defining the entry point, app structure, and the initial view (`ContentView`) that users will see when they launch your app.
+In essence, the code in the `Sample_AppApp.swift` sets the stage by defining the entry point, app structure, and the initial view (`ContentView`) that users will see when they launch your app.

 In the next section, we'll dive into `ContentView.swift` and start crafting the visual elements of your SwiftUI masterpiece!